OctopusDeploy/docs/docs/guides/azure-deployments/running-azure-powershell/index.md

 This applies to:

 - 'Run an Azure PowerShell Script' steps
-- Scripts packaged or configured withÂ [Deploying a package to an Azure Cloud Service](/docs/home/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-cloud-service.md) or [Azure Web App](/docs/home/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-web-app.md) steps
+- Scripts packaged or configured with [Deploying a package to an Azure Cloud Service](/docs/home/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-cloud-service.md) or [Azure Web App](/docs/home/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-web-app.md) steps

 :::hint